ACWalker/CARE-2021/README.md

 # CARE-2021

-- `pilots` folder contain post-processed data of all the pilots
+- `pilots` folder contain raw exported data from toloka for all our pilots

 ## Saliency Maps